WSU-kduncan/ceg3120-cicd-masedagr8/project4/README-CI.md

       `the secrets for this project are the username of my dockerhub and the PAT I created`

 2. CI with GitHub Actions
-    - Summary of what your workflow does and when it does it
+    - summary of what your workflow does and when it does it

       `The workflow logs into dockerhub with the username and token in secrets`